phaserjs/phaser/README.md

 * Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
 * Pointer worldX/Y don't appear to be correct for some reason
-* Create a Pixel game object type (useful for particles / fx)
 * Sprite collision events
 * Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)